Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 await gapi.client.compute.regionCommitments.update({ commitment: "commitment", project: "project", region: "region",  });

 /*
-Retrieves the list of all CompositeHealthCheck resources (all regional) available to the specified project.

-To prevent failure, it is recommended that you set the `returnPartialSuccess` parameter to `true`.
-*/
-await gapi.client.compute.regionCompositeHealthChecks.aggregatedList({ project: "project",  });

-/*
-Deletes the specified CompositeHealthCheck in the given region */ await gapi.client.compute.regionCompositeHealthChecks.delete({ compositeHealthCheck: "compositeHealthCheck", project: "project", region: "region",  });

-/*
-Returns the specified CompositeHealthCheck resource in the given region.
-*/
-await gapi.client.compute.regionCompositeHealthChecks.get({ compositeHealthCheck: "compositeHealthCheck", project: "project", region: "region",  });

-/*
-Create a CompositeHealthCheck in the specified project in the given region using the parameters that are included in the request.
-*/
-await gapi.client.compute.regionCompositeHealthChecks.insert({ project: "project", region: "region",  });

-/*
-Lists the CompositeHealthChecks for a project in the given region.
-*/
-await gapi.client.compute.regionCompositeHealthChecks.list({ project: "project", region: "region",  });

-/*
-Updates the specified regional CompositeHealthCheck resource with the data included in the request.
-This method supportsPATCH semantics and uses theJSON merge patch format and processing rules.
-*/
-await gapi.client.compute.regionCompositeHealthChecks.patch({ compositeHealthCheck: "compositeHealthCheck", project: "project", region: "region",  });

-/*
-Returns permissions that a caller has on the specified resource.
-*/
-await gapi.client.compute.regionCompositeHealthChecks.testIamPermissions({ project: "project", region: "region", resource: "resource",  });

-/*
 Adds existing resource policies to a regional disk.
 You can only add one policy which will be applied to this disk for scheduling snapshot creation.